jgrayson-apl/OoklaSpeedtest/README.md

 #### Q: Are you where you say you are?

 An additional workflow is supported via a custom Survey123 Form to provide source location validation.
-The workflow starts with a Web Map that has Popups configured to use geographic coordinates stored as attributes and pass those into this application as URL parameters as described above.
+The workflow starts with a Web Map that has a Popup configured to use geographic coordinates stored as attributes and pass those into this application as URL parameters as described above.
 The coordinates will be used by the Survey123 Form to calculate the distance to the current device location and then disable the OOKLA Speedtest question if the calculated distance is further away than the _configured_ maximum distance threshold.